lesmana/gpl-summary-for-readmes/README.md

     If you use this program as a web service the same rules apply as if sharing.
     For details see https://www.gnu.org/licenses/gpl-3.0.html

+diff:

+    6a7
+    > If you use this program as a web service the same rules apply as if sharing.